Streaming Max-Cut in General Metrics: Introduction

-In our concrete implementation, we can only maintain approximate values of $q'(x)$, which introduces additional complications for both the algorithm and the analysis.
-Observe that $q'(x)$ coincides with the $1$-median objective $\med(P_i, x)$: for $Q \subseteq V$ and $y \in V$, we define $\med(Q, y) := \sum_{y' \in Q} \dist(y', y)$.
-It is known that an $\epsilon$-coreset (see \Cref{def:coreset}) for the $1$-median problem can be maintained efficiently in insertion-only streams (see \Cref{lem:coreset}).
+However, it is nontrivial to maintain $\hat q(x)$ precisely, and we use a coreset method to approximate $\hat q(x)$'s.
+Observe that the definition of $\hat q(x)$ coincides with the $1$-median objective $\med(P_i, x)$: for $U \subseteq V$ and $y \in V$, $\med(U, y) := \sum_{y' \in U} \dist(y', y)$.
+It is known that an $\epsilon$-coreset (see \Cref{def:coreset}) for $1$-median can be maintained efficiently in insertion-only streams (see \Cref{lem:coreset}).
 This result serves as a key building block for our final algorithm, and the $\epsilon$-approximation error is carefully accounted for in the analysis of \Cref{lem:sampling lower bound}.